mgkid3310/AWESome/README.md

 # AWESome : Aerial Warfare Enhanced Somehow

 Enhances the ARMA 3's flight environments to be more
-realistic (Aerodynamics, GWPS, ATC, etc.).
+realistic (Aerodynamics, GPWS, ATC, etc.).

 Recommended to use with ACE since AWESome will take
 advantage of ACE when able such as ACE Interactions,